The Following Property Tax Exemptions are Available to Residential Property Owners

 If you qualify for the Senior Citizen Exemption and have a total household income of $55,000 or less, you may qualify for the Senior Freeze Exemption.
 The Senior Citizens Assessment Freeze Exemption allows qualified Senior Citizens to apply for a freeze of the equalized assessed value (EAV) of their property.
 This freezes the Equalized Assessed Value at the level prior to the taxable year for which the applicant first applies and qualifies.
 For example, a senior citizen who applies and qualifies for this exemption in the taxable year 2013 will have the EAV of the property frozen at the 2012 EAV.

 Those receiving this exemption should be aware that this does not automatically freeze the amount of their tax bill.
 Only the EAV remains at the fixed amount.
 The amount of dollars that the taxing district asks for (levy) and the tax rate will continue to effect calculation of the bill.

-The Long-Time Occupant Exemption is an extension of the expanded homeowner exemption.
+The Long-Time Occupant Exemption.
 You must meet all of the requirements for the homeowner exemption plus the following requirements in order to be eligible.

 - You must have lived in the house for 10 years dating from January 1st.

 - You must have a total gross household income of no more than $100,000 in the year prior to the property tax year in question.